 You may be advised to avoid eating anything for several hours before your appointment to help make sure clear images are taken.

-You should inform Blackrock Health if you have any allergies, kidney problems, heart failure, high blood pressure or if you’re taking medication for diabetes, as special arrangements may need to be made, or you may need a blood test done in advance of your scan.
+You should inform Blackrock Health if you have any allergies, kidney problems, heart failure, high blood pressure or if you are taking medication for diabetes, as special arrangements may need to be made, or you may need a blood test done in advance of your scan.
 Some scans involve injection of a contrast or dye, which is excreted through the kidneys, so we want to ensure they are functioning sufficiently.

-It’s a good idea to wear loose, comfortable clothes as you may be able to wear these during the scan.
+It is a good idea to wear loose, comfortable clothes as you may be able to wear these during the scan.

 Try to avoid wearing jewellery and clothes containing metal (such as zips), as these will need to be removed.